AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

-The best time to change the Secret is thus when you are doing maintenance that requires restarting the web server daemon anyway as restarting the web server daemon clears the cache anyway and is usually done several times a year to apply patches and update software.
+The best time to change the Secret is thus when you are doing maintenance that requires restarting the web server daemon anyway as restarting the web server daemon will clears the cache and is usually done several times a year to apply patches and update software.

 Encryption Dirty Work